Job search update.

 I've now taken 3 civil service exams, and gotten As on them.
 Next week I shall go back to the Thompson Center and take more.
 I've also started applying for things online again, partially filled out (but did not hand in) applications for local Starbucks' and greasy spoon, and today completely overhauled my resume.
 It is now much more detailed and hopefully enticing to recruiters.
 Intellectually I think I should be fuming, as Local H put it:

-nna jerk me around
+"you wanna jerk me around

-with my resume arou
+with my resume around my neck?"

-now it's largely my own hole that I dug, by spending all those months in what was, but did not always feel like, a depressive funk.
+However, I know it's largely my own hole that I dug, by spending all those months in what was, but did not always feel like, a depressive funk.
 Hedonism in the microcosm can mask big-picture problems.
 I think the decision to get therapy, on the one hand, and the decision to get medicated on the other, were a my way of giving myself a wake-up call.

-n the shrink gave me my meds she said the standard warning: short-term studies have found that all antidepressants may increase the risk of suicide.
+When the shrink gave me my meds she said the standard warning: short-term studies have found that all antidepressants may increase the risk of suicide.
 And I said, ah yes, I've read about these studies.
 (Looked around on Curator's blog for a bit, but couldn't find the link I was thinking of.
 If I come across it later I'll update the post!)
 Essentially, sometimes a person has been so depressed for so long that they are committed to the idea of killing themselves, but are so paralyzed by their depression that they can't summon up the will to act on their intent.
 So such a person gets meds, feels the temporary relief of their lethargy, and finds themselves finally able to do it.
 It's a sad thought, wondering how many people in that situation might have experienced even greater relief, changed their minds, and decided to go on living, if they'd waited awhile longer.

 I was really glad I'd had occasion to remember the idea, however.
 Maybe it's placebo effect, maybe my system's just really sensitive to new chemicals--I'm not sure.
 Maybe it was the phone conversation I had with my landlord on Tuesday.
 In any event, three things have been happening over the past couple of days: